babblevoice/projectrtp/ARCHITECTURE.md

    - In either case: read `summed_minus(own_idx)`, encode to `state.remote_pt`, send to `state.remote_addr`.
 2. **DTMF** takes priority over mix audio when active: `dtmf_send` (JS-initiated) and `dtmf_relay` (regenerated from peer mix) both emit as RFC 2833 bursts.
 3. **Echo** — if `state.echo == true` and there's an inbound packet, mirror it back to remote.
 4. **Silence** — no fallback.
-The C++ default is "silent until someone asks for media"; earlier fallback-silence caused stray PCMA packets to bleed into tests.
+The behaviour is "silent until someone asks for media" (inherited from the original C++ implementation); earlier fallback-silence caused stray PCMA packets to bleed into tests.

 ## Control plane: JS → Rust → JS